arm/arm-toolchain/arm-software/linux/docs/UsingArmPL.md

 This should set the `ARMPL_`-prefixed environment variables and two other critical environment variables: `LD_LIBRARY_PATH` and `PKG_CONFIG_PATH`.
 The recommended way of selecting command line flags for using a specific variant of Arm Performance Libraries is through invoking the `pkg-config` command.

+### Note

-Note that the Arm Performance Libraries export several `pkg-config` modules, you should be picking the one that you actually need, particularly when you plan to use OpenMP (notice the `seq` vs. `omp` suffix):
+The Arm Performance Libraries export several `pkg-config` modules, you should be picking the one that you actually need, particularly when you plan to use OpenMP (notice the `seq` vs. `omp` suffix):